hashgraph/hedera-json-rpc-relay/tools/blockscout-example/README.md

    ```env
    BATCH_REQUESTS_ENABLED=true
    ```
-2. In the `docker-compose.yml` file:
+2. In the `docker-compose.yml` file in the local node:
 - add `BATCH_REQUESTS_ENABLED` to the envorment of the relay:
     ```
     BATCH_REQUESTS_ENABLED: "${BATCH_REQUESTS_ENABLED}"